This module explores some of the key issues in the field of public health.

 1 Public health

 Defining public health.
 Determinants of health, inequalities and health.
 The health of the population of Scotland.
 Health and ill-health, social and material deprivation, community development approaches to health and well-being.

 Population based community health promotion and illness prevention initiatives.

 Contemporary Scottish health care policies and the historical emergence of policy.
 Health targets.

 4 Key issues in public health

 For example, child protection, suicide and self-injury prevention, obesity , addiction, smoking cessation.
 Alcohol misuse.
 Working with an ageing population.
-Promoting health in the acute sector and in the wider population.
+Promoting population health.
 Exploring health inequality in vulnerable groups.

 Statement on Teaching, Learning and Assessment